Paris Club refunds: Bayelsa dissociates self from NGF’s consultants - Nigeria Today

 NAN reports that Bayelsa was yet to receive the second tranche of the Paris Club refunds disbursed in March, but had received N14.5 billion in the first tranche in December, 2016.

-The post Paris Club refunds: Bayelsa dissociates self from NGF’s consultants appeared first on Vanguard News.
+The post Paris Club refunds: Bayelsa dissociates self from NGF’s consultants appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG